M-40 (Michigan highway)

 M-40 is a north–south state trunkline highway in the Lower Peninsula of the US state of Michigan.
 The highway runs from US Highway 12 (US 12) near the Indiana state line in Porter Township north through Paw Paw and Allegan to end in the outskirts of Holland.
 The current northern end is near Interstate 196 (I-196) at an intersection with US 31/Business Loop I-196 (BL 196).
 In between, M-40 runs through mixed agricultural and forest lands and along lakes and rivers through Southwest Michigan.

-The trunkline was designated by July 1, 1919 along with the rest of the original state highway system along a route that is different that of today.
+The trunkline was designated by July 1, 1919, along with the rest of the original state highway system along a route that is different that of that of the 21st century.
 South of Paw Paw, the original M-40 reached Niles and even the Indiana state line for a time.
 The northern end was extended in stages to Holland.
-The southern end was shifted in the 1970s, resulting in the current routing.
+The southern end was shifted in the 1970s, resulting in the modern routing.